Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Mixed precision V-cycle with IC smoothing

-\item Using IC smoothing with different fill-ins yields different factors $\matrx{L}_j$ with different properties and thus different requirements not only on the smoothing-related $\varepsilon^{\store}_j$- and $\varepsilon^{\solve}_j$-precisions, but also on the $\dot{\varepsilon}_j$-precisions. \end{itemize} We illustrate these findings in numerical experiments in \Cref{sec:num-exp-simul,sec:num-exp-gingko}.
+\item Using IC smoothing with different fill-ins yields different factors $\matrx{L}_j$ with different properties and thus different requirements not only on the smoothing-related $\varepsilon^{\store}_j$- and $\varepsilon^{\solve}_j$-precisions, but also on the $\dot{\varepsilon}_j$-precisions. \item The precision used for applying the coarsest-level solver should be chosen based on the concrete coarsest-level problem and solver such that the resulting coarsest-level finite precision error is small.
+Certain settings may require the precision used for applying the coarsest-level solver to be higher than the $\dot{\varepsilon}_j$-precisions on some finer level. \end{itemize} We illustrate these findings in numerical experiments in \Cref{sec:num-exp-simul,sec:num-exp-gingko}.